Sign in

 Portugal has attracted many remote workers and digital nomads, making it rather easy to slip into an already established community.
 Wherever it is in Portugal that you're staying, it's not to find your people.
 Each Outsite location hosts weekly events, great for meeting people in the same boat as you.
 We've outlined a few great ways here to meet other digital nomads wherever you're staying.

 With that said, the digital nomad communities are especially solidified in Lisbon and Madeira.
 Lisbon is home to almost 17,000 remote workers and also two of our locations.
 Events made specifically for digital nomads are frequent, and with our Whatsapp group and Cowork Cafe, it's especially easy to meet other nomads here.
-Same goes for Madeira with its Digital Nomad Village.
+The same goes for Madeira with its Digital Nomad Village.
 Here you'll find an entire village in Ponta do Sol dedicated to remote workers with a free coworking space and weekly events.

 Coworking Spaces in Portugal